Social Media Guide

 How do I handle negative comments?

 Negative comments that don't violate our comment policy should either be ignored or should receive a polite, constructive response.
-You may not hide or remove a comment unless it includes profanity, constitute a true threat or unlawful harassment, or is unrelated to the SUNY Geneseo content to which it is posted as a response.
+You may not hide or remove a comment unless it includes profanity, constitutes a true threat or unlawful harassment, or is unrelated to the SUNY Geneseo content to which it is posted as a response.
 If you are unsure how to handle a negative comment, please contact the Director of Digital Communications.

 Social Media Comment Policy